PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 Here we use our fork of `wasm2` to generates a `mylib.wasm.c` C file which implements and can be linked with an application.

+XXX how do we use mylib.wasm.h
+XXX depends on wasm runtime to provide capabilities required by core wasm api e.g. memory allocation to grow heap. wasm-libc will make `system calls` to wasi which are implemented by the wasi-runtime.

+The wasi runtime that ships with wasm2c at present implements only a subset of the Wasi API and denies all access to the file system and network.

 ***Note***: While RLBox currently only works with our fork of `wasm2c` we hope to upstream our changes to `wasm2c` in the near future.

 ### Step 3: Compiling and linking our application with our library